shubham11601/Retail-Store-Data-Analysis-Using-Excel/README.md

-# Vrinda-Store-Data-Analysis(Create Interactive Dashboard Using Ms Excel)
+# Retail-Store-Data-Analysis(Create Interactive Dashboard Using Ms Excel)

 ## Objective:

-Vrinda store wants to create an annual report for 2022.
+Retail store wants to create an annual report for 2022.
 So that, Vrinda can Understand their customers and grow more sales in 2023.

 ## Quetions (KPIs):